 Re-use electronics locally at WinCycle, 59 Main Street, Windsor, 674-6320.
 WinCycle accepts electronics for a fee.
 WinCycle is a non-profit that sells refurbished computers at reasonable prices.

 PAINT Empty/dry metal paint cans (covers removed) go in with scrap metal.
-Latex, as well as oil-based paint, is now accepted at the District's four annual household hazardous waste collections on the second Saturdays in May and September.
+Latex, as well as oil-based paint, is now accepted at the District's four annual household hazardous waste collections on the second and third Saturdays in May and September.

 In addition, several retailers in the District accept paint year-round at the following locations: